 While you can actually view this Singapore tourist destination from the Skypark Observation Deck, nothing beats seeing this futuristic greenery in person.
-Have your pictures taken with the Supertree Grove in your background.
-This is actually a group of tall structures adorned with plants.
+Get your pictures taken with the Supertree Grove, a group of tall structures adorned with plants, as your background.

 Within the park is the Cloud Forest Dome, which houses a tall indoor waterfall.
-The said dome actually features a variety of plants native to forests that are typically found at 2,000 meters above sea level.
-Close to this garden is the Flower Dome, which is actually a giant greenhouse sheltering a vast assortment of flowers.
+The said dome features a variety of plants native to forests that are typically found at 2,000 meters above sea level.
+Close to this garden is the Flower Dome, a giant greenhouse sheltering a vast assortment of flowers.

-Inside the museum, you’ll see how artists and technical experts have blurred the line between arts and science through interactive installations.
+Inside the museum, you’ll see how artists and technical experts blur the line between arts and science through interactive installations.
 A lot of these pieces are created by the Japanese art collective teamLab.

 Among the most popular attractions is the Crystal Universe, which features strings of more than 170,000 LED lights attached to the ceiling inside a mirrored room.
 The blinking of the lights plus their changing colors will give you an illusion that you’re inside the infinite cosmos.

-Come afternoon, you may choose to take things slowly by strolling on the beach or enjoying the breeze with a view at Fort Siloso Skywalk.
+Come afternoon, take things slowly by strolling on the beach or enjoying the breeze with a view at Fort Siloso Skywalk.
 Wait for the sunset as its crimson light washes over the moored ships in the bay.